 Although a few users prefer dry shaves, most comment favorably on the smooth shave they get from grooming during or just after a shower, and those with sensitive skin usually benefit from using a shaving lotion or cream.
 The versatility of a good wet/dry foil shaver means you can fine-tune the shaving experience to suit your skin and hair type, or to how much time you have for grooming on any particular day.

 That may explain why men with sensitive skin flock to Panasonic wet/dry models in hordes.
-The Panasonic ESLA63S (Est. $175) and Panasonic ESLA93K (Est. $210) , in particular, are so gentle that some say they've eased shaving-induced problems with acne or ingrown hair.
-The ESLA93K shaver is identical to the ESLA63S, with the addition of a cleaning stand.
+The Panasonic ES-LA63-S (Est. $150) and Panasonic ES-LA93-K (Est. $210), in particular, are so gentle that some say they've eased shaving-induced problems with acne or ingrown hair.
+(The ES-LA93-K is simply the ES-LA63-S repackaged with a cleaning stand.)

-The Panasonic ES8243A (Est. $150) draws similar praise, as does the now-discontinued Panasonic ES8109S.
-The latter shaver's replacement, the Panasonic ESLT41K (Est. $100) -- or ESLT71S (Est. $130) if you want a cleaning stand -- is well liked, if not quite as well loved yet; some men are perplexed with the need to apply more pressure than usual to get a clean shave with this model.
+The Panasonic ES-8243-A (Est. $150) draws similar praise, as do the Panasonic ES-LT41-K (Est. $100) or, if you want the same shaver with a cleaning stand, the Panasonic ES-LT71-S (Est. $130).
+Both models are generally well liked, but not quite well loved yet; some men are perplexed with the need to apply more pressure than usual to get a clean shave with this model.

 A few features, common among all the Panasonic wet/dry models, conspire to make these shavers so popular.
 They all have non-slip coatings that make them easy to hold on to when wet, and contoured shapes that feel good in your hand.
-Their batteries may not last the longest (about 45 minutes of shave time) but they charge to full in just one hour; and flexible, adjustable heads make it easy to shave hard-to-reach nooks and crannies without causing irritation.
+Their batteries may not last the longest (about 45 minutes of shave time), but they charge fully in just one hour.
+Flexible, adjustable heads make it easy to shave hard-to-reach nooks and crannies without causing irritation.

 So how are you supposed to choose between such similar models?
-Our pick for the best overall shave is the Panasonic ESLA63S (ESLA93K if you want a cleaning stand); they get the best feedback for shaving sensitive skin, with the Panasonic ES8243A close behind.
-The ESLA63S is also one of the quieter Panasonic wet/dry models we looked at, drawing very good ratings for noise from some expert testers.
+Our pick for the best overall shave is the Panasonic ES-LA63-S (ES-LA93-K if you want a cleaning stand) because they get the best feedback for shaving sensitive skin, with the Panasonic ES-8243-A close behind.
+The ES-LA63-S is also one of the quieter Panasonic wet/dry models we looked at, drawing very good ratings for noise from some expert testers.

 These oh-so-similar shavers share some common downsides beyond their noise levels.
-They can't be used while plugged in to charge, and durability and customer service are common concerns.
-Of the shavers we evaluated, the relatively new ESLT41K and ESLT71S seem to draw the least concern about durability problems, although a few of them have conked out after a year or less of use.
+They can't be used while plugged in to charge, and durability and customer service are both common concerns.

-Panasonic's wet/dry foil shavers are backed by an industry-standard two-year warranty (foils and cutting blades excluded), and a 30-day money-back guarantee.
-Replacement costs for the blades/foils combinations run high, averaging around $70 to $80, although you can sometimes get them for less.
+Panasonic's wet/dry foil shavers are backed by an industry-standard two-year warranty (foils and cutting blades excluded) and a 30-day money-back guarantee.
+Replacement costs for the blade/foil combinations run high, averaging around $70 to $80, although you can sometimes get them for less.

 Although any mass-distributed product will inevitably produce a few duds, we found quite a few complaints about the same problem with almost every Panasonic wet/dry model: Users say that these shavers sometimes stop working suddenly -- one day they work fine, the next day they won't turn on at all.
 More than one owner with this problem has opened up the shaver to find corroded battery leads.